Ingeborg Kummerow

-Ingeborg Mathilde Dolores Kummerow (née Picker; 23 August 1912 - 5 August 1943) was a Berlin office worker and housewife who, in 1936, had married Dr Hans-Heinrich Kummerow, a high-flying telecommunications engineer, employed in the research and development department at Loewe-Radio-AG.
+Ingeborg Mathilde Dolores Kummerow (née Picker; 23 August 1912 - 5 August 1943) was a Berlin office worker and housewife who, in 1936, had married Dr Hansheinrich Kummerow, a high-flying telecommunications engineer, employed in the research and development department at Loewe-Radio-AG.
 The couple had two sons.

 Loewe was an electronics company which had taken a lead in developing televisions technology, but which was by this time increasingly concentrating on defence related telecommunications technology.

 It was through her husband that Ingeborg became involved in anti-government resistance.
 She was one of a batch of 17 guillotined at Plötzensee Prison on 5 August 1943, aged 30.
 Sources giving the date of her execution, incorrectly, as 5 August 1944 are believed to be based on a self-perpetuating error.

 Life

 Ingeborg Mathilde Dolores Picker was born in Hamburg-Neu-Rahlstedt a couple of years before the First World War broke out.
 Conrad Martin Adolf Picker, her father, was a businessman.

-She married Hans-Heinrich Kummerow on 24 October 1936, three and a half years after the coming to power of the Hitler government.
+She married the scientist Hansheinrich Kummerow on 24 October 1936, three and a half years after the coming to power of the Hitler government.
 Although he had shown no interest in politics before 1933, and never became a member of any political party, Kummerow had reacted to the changes of 1933 by teaming up with the illegal communist resistance group around Hans Coppi and Erhard Tohmfor.
 His work in the research and development department of the electronics company Loewe-Radio-AG gave him opportunities, which between 1933 and 1941 he took, to commit acts of sabotage against the German armaments industry.
-He was able to obtain important technical-economic information for the intelligence services of the Soviet Union and the British empire.
+He was able to obtain important technical-economic information for the intelligence services of the Soviet Union and the British Empire.

 After the German army unexpectedly invaded the Soviet Union in June 1941, Hans-Heinrich Kummerow made contact with Harro Schulze-Boysen and Arvid Harnack in order to use their intelligence network to pass battle-sensitive information across to the Soviet army.
 This made him a member of the so-called "Rote Kapelle" (loosely, "Red Orchestra") a term devised by the security services to group together anti-government activists believed to be working for Soviet intelligence.
 The term implies a degree of coherence and central control (implicitly from Moscow) that never corresponded to the reality of the various disparate antifascist pro-communist groupings that gathered support in Germany during the war, but it has nevertheless endured, and was highly effective during and directly after the war in persuading many in Germany that being anti-Hitler meant being both unpatriotic and pro-Moscow.
 The security services arrested Hansheinrich Kummerow in November 1942 in the context of a massive manhunt targeting those identified as "Rote Kapelle" ("Red Orchestra") members.
 Between the end of August 1942 and November 1942 they arrested more than 50 women and 70 men.